GittinIt6/DU-Updated-Portfolio/README.md

 ## Revision History

-1. This website was created in January 2022 as part of a bootcamp assignment.
+1. This website was created in January 2022 as part of a bootcamp assignment, then updated in February 2023 as part of the same bootcamp class.
 It was created from scratch using HTML5 Semantic Elements, a responsive design using flexboxes and mediat queries.
 Readme was created at this time along with publishing to a GitHub Repository.